helenclx/leilukin-site/src/pages/statements/accessibility.md

 * TalkBack screen reader for Android

 In addition, I test the accessibility of my website manually by navigating with keyboard alone.

+## Known Issues

+The website's [Search page](/search/) includes a search field that is powered by [Pagefind](https://pagefind.app/), which has a [known issue](https://github.com/CloudCannon/pagefind/issues/158) of its search field input not being properly labelled, which affects screen readers' ability to understand the search field.

 ## Feedback